-- For the next many centuries, the region of Israel was conquered and ruled by many groups such as the Persians, Romans, Greeks, Arabs, Fatimids, Seljuk Turks, Crusaders, Egyptians, Mamluks and others.
+- For the next many centuries, the region of Israel was conquered and ruled by many groups such as the Persians, Romans, Greeks, Arabs, Fatimids, Seljuk Turks, Crusaders, Egyptians, Mamluks and finally the Ottomans.

 - From 1517 to 1917, the Ottoman Empire ruled over much of West Asia including the region of Israel.

 - In the 19th century, the population in the region of Israel/Palestine was almost 87% Muslim, 10% Christian and 3% Jewish.
 From all accounts, the communities lived in peace with each other.
 In the city of Jerusalem, the population of the three communities was roughly equal.